-Multiple myeloma: "We must accept our new normality and make the best use of the time we have"
+Multiple myeloma: "We must accept our new normal and make the best of the time we still have!"

 Published 14 May 2019 • By Baptiste Eudes